home

 Anaesthetists may work shifts to provide 24-hour care, seven days a week.
 They work in hospitals - in operating theatres, intensive care units, recovery units, wards and accident and emergency units.

-Anaesthetists in specialty training earn between £28,976 and £45,562 a year.
+Anaesthetists in speciality training earn between £28,976 and £45,562 a year.
 This may be increased by "banding supplements".
 Salaries for consultant anaesthetists start at £73,403, while the most senior consultants can earn over £173,000 a year.

 Anaesthetists are the single largest group of hospital doctors.
 There are just under 5,000 consultant anaesthetists in England.